 Aetna also offers multi-employer labor funds, health insurance for public sector employers, voluntary benefit options, and retiree health care.

-Dental, vision, pharmacy, behavioral health, and supplemental insurance plans through Aetna are also available.
+Supplemental insurance plans like dental and vision insurance through Aetna are also available.

 For business owners providing health insurance to individuals 65 and older, Aetna has several options:

 - Aetna Medicare Advantage

 For employers that need to provide international health insurance to their employees, Aetna provides global health insurance plans.
 Some plans can also be customized.

 - Aetna HealthFund ® Health Reimbursement Arrangement (HRA)